zengkaipeng/Uni-Reaction-Release/readme.md

 cd data_process_script/uspto_condition
 ```

 Then, you need to execute the following script to add atom-mapping.
 Here, `$num_gpus` represents the number of GPUs required to add atom-mapping, `$batch_size` represents the batch size for rxnmapper inference, and `$share_size` represents the coarse-grained chunk size for the dataset.
-The script's execution logic is to divide the dataset into several chunks, write them into temporary files, and call another script to perform inference for different chunks on different devices. `$input_file` is the path to the CSV file containing the processed data from the Parrot project, and `$output_file` is the path where the atom-mapped dataset will be output.
+The script's execution logic is to divide the dataset into several chunks, write them into temporary files, and call another script to perform inference for different chunks on different devices. `$input_file` is the path to the `csv` file containing the processed data from the Parrot project, and `$output_file` is the path where the atom-mapped dataset will be output.

 ```Shell
 python add_am_uspto_condition.py --num_gpus $num_gpus --batch_size $batch_size --share_size $share_size --input_file $input_file --output_file $output_file